-Please complete our expressions of interest form in the first instance.
-We will then arrange a pre-application meeting with you to discuss eligibility criteria.
-If you have any questions please contact Selkirk CARS for details and to discuss eligibility.
+Please contact Jedburgh CARS online in the first instance.
+We will then arrange a pre-application meeting with you to discuss the project, the eligibility criteria and the grant application process.
 All potential applicants are encouraged to discuss their proposals with the Selkirk CARS project officer before submitting their formal application.

-- grant offers can be made to owners up to March 2016 (subject to funding availability)
+Grant offers can be made to owners up to 30 September 2021 (subject to funding availability).

-- grant aided work must be completed and claims finalised by March 2018.
+Grant aided work must be completed and claims finalised by 31 December 2021.

 Who can carry out the work?